top of page

 It is typically constructed by placing barriers, such as fences, walls, or makeshift structures, across a road, pathway, or entrance.
 Barricades serve various purposes, including crowd control, security, or creating a barrier for protection.
 They are commonly utilized during protests, demonstrations, or emergencies to prevent unauthorized access or to maintain order.
 Barricades can be temporary or permanent, depending on the situation and the intended duration of their use.
 In summary, a barricade is a physical barrier erected to obstruct movement or access, often employed for safety, security, or crowd management purposes.

-Example sentences of barricade
+Example sentences containing barricade

 1. The police set up barricades to control the flow of traffic during the marathon.